Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section F: Comparing distributions of diversity scores across OA groups
+# Section F: Boxplot of citation diversity scores across OA groups
 In the following figures, the distributions of diversity scores of papers (as per citing entity grouping) of different OA categories are compared.
 Random samples of 10,000 papers from each OA category is used in this comparison.
 The skewness towards the lower tails in the case of Gini-Simpson index scores is driven by